 Baskets can house rolled-up towels to be both decoratively pleasing and practical for bathrooms that don’t have a linen closet nearby.
 Keep colors consistent or coordinated, and keep towels tightly rolled for neatness.

 A towel ladder is a unique and stylish way to display several towels on one clever unit and works particularly well in space-challenged bathrooms.
-The design allows the towels room to air dry while adding to the style of your bathroom.
+The design allows the towel room to air dry while adding to the style of your bathroom.

 When you’re updating your bathroom or just trying to make a few small changes, don’t overlook your towels and towel display methods.
 With just a few simple tricks, you can instantly improve the look and functionality of your bathroom without spending a fortune.